torvalds/linux/Documentation/watchdog/watchdog-api.rst

 notifications cease to occur, and the hardware watchdog will reset the system (causing a reboot) after the timeout occurs.

-The Linux watchdog API is a rather ad-hoc construction and different drivers implement different, and sometimes incompatible, parts of it.
+The GNU/Linux watchdog API is a rather ad-hoc construction and different drivers implement different, and sometimes incompatible, parts of it.
 This file is an attempt to document the existing usage and allow future driver writers to use it as a reference.